getsentry/sentry-docs/src/collections/_documentation/guides/discover/index.md

     ![Crashes]({% asset guides/discover/006.png @path %})

-To look deeper into one of the crash types
+To look deeper into one of the crash types:

 * Select one of the line item values and add them to the filter
 * Modify the table columns to show the crash `message` and `count()`

     ![Native Crashes]({% asset guides/discover/007.png @path %})

-### Files with most errors
+### Files with Most Errors

 To find out which files in your codebase are generating the most errors, run the following query in Discover: